"As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them." — John F. Kennedy

-Here at The Goodman Group, we honor veteran residents through Valiant Veterans™, a program that unites this community of individuals.
-Of course, with 28 managed communities nationwide, each program looks a little different.
+Here at The Goodman Group, we honor veteran residents through Valiant Veterans®, a program that unites this community of individuals.
+Of course, with 35 managed communities nationwide, each program looks a little different.

-Here are some ways managed communities honor veterans.
+Here are some ways our managed senior living and health care communities honor veterans.

 Honor at Home

 Julie, life enrichment director at Villa at Terracina Grand (Villa) in Naples, Florida, is passionate about nurturing her veteran community.
 Perhaps, it's because she was a veteran herself — formerly serving in the U.S. Marine Corps during the Vietnam War.
 Not only does she serve our veteran residents through the Valiant Veterans® program but she volunteers with Collier County Honor Flight, an organization that takes World War II and Vietnam veterans to Washington D.C. for one day to visit the war memorials.
 Her involvement in both programs inspired her to blend the two.

 A few years ago, Julie accompanied a Villa resident on the Honor Flight.
 Although she had a fantastic time, she couldn't help but think about the veterans back home who couldn't make the trip because of memory issues.
 So, last year, Julie started Honor at Home, a one-night event that allows veterans in memory care to experience the Honor Flight in their own way.
 "It's really fantastic," Julie says.